A new website for the University of Würzburg

 Markus Kiunke

-• Faculties of Chemistry and Pharmacy, Mathematics and Computer Science, and Physics and Astronomy:
+• Faculties of Chemistry and Pharmacy, Mathematics and Computer Science and Physics:

 Dr Daniel Bellinger, Dr Ludwig Höllein

-• Faculty of Human Sciences, Faculty of Catholic Theology, Faculty of Arts:
+• Faculty of Human Sciences, Faculty of Catholic Theology, Faculty of Philosophy:

 Michael Byrd